 Baby Led Weaning Gear for use at Home Checklist

-Books About Baby Led Weaning
+Baby Led Weaning Books

-High Chairs and Booster Seats - Sitting Pretty
+High Chair - Sitting Pretty

 In order to join in the meal, your baby should be safely seated upright.

 Picnics are a wonderful option for baby led weaning.
 Your baby can sit directly on the picnic blanket, which can also serve as the splash mat for catching dropped food.
-If you cannot make it outside for a picnic, you can alway have one on your living room floor!
+If you cannot make it outside for a picnic, you can always have one on your living room floor!